isomerpages/mlaw-corp/news/speeches/_posts/2008-03-12-Remarks-by-DPM-Jayakumar-at-Signing-Ceremony-of-MOU-between-Singapore-and-Vietnam-on-Legal-and-Judicial-Cooperation.md

 ---
-layout: post
-title: Remarks by DPM Jayakumar at Signing Ceremony of MOU between Singapore and Vietnam on Legal and Judicial Cooperation
+title: 'Remarks by DPM Jayakumar at Signing Ceremony of MOU between Singapore and Vietnam on Legal and Judicial Cooperation'
 permalink: /news/speeches/remarks-by-dpm-jayakumar-at-signing-ceremony-of-mou-between-singapore-and-vietnam-on-legal-and
 breadcrumb: Speeches
-collection_name: news

 ---

 12 Mar 2008 Posted in [Speeches](/news/speeches)